 You could directly extract QuickBooks records to this table.
-But in this article, we are going to show you how to build a linked table to access QuickBooks.
+But in this article, we will show you how to build a linked table to access QuickBooks.

-Under Get External Data window, you will see two options:
+Under the Get External Data window, you will see two options:

 Build a Linked Table in MS Access